 rel="prev", both part of HTML4 and HTML5, to recognize archives and paged articles.

 Google recently announced that it isn’t using rel=next/prev anymore.
 Our advice hasn’t changed, though.
 Yoast SEO will still take care of all pagination automatically as other search engines still use it to discover content.

-Just yesterday I was having a discussion with Nathan Rice, on of the developers of Genesis over how one should deal with paginated archives, eg. page 2 of my SEO category.
-In Genesis there is the option to canonicalize the subpages back to the first page of an archive.
-I have said, and will keep saying that I think that that’s the sole big SEO mistake in that theme.
+A few years back, I was having a discussion with Nathan Rice, one of the developers of Genesis over how one should deal with paginated archives, eg. page 2 of my SEO category.
+In Genesis, there is the option to canonicalize the subpages back to the first page of an archive.
+I have said and will keep saying that I think that that’s the sole big SEO mistake in that theme.

 Enter rel=”next” and rel=”prev”

 Now, as it goes with these things, Google has just posted the solution.
 They’ve asked to add

 rel="prev" to paginated archives, so that they can distinguish them as a series and, quote:

 Send users to the most relevant page/URL—typically the first page of the series.